-Boardman said he wants to personally thank every URI student who wrote a letter to the town council or signed a postcard for getting involved and sharing their thoughts.
+Boardman said he wants to personally thank every URI student who wrote a letter (click here to know how to do that)to the town council or signed a postcard for getting involved and sharing their thoughts.
 He also wants to thank the three Town Council members who voted in favor of the ordinance.

 “I value their bravery and their values in this,” said Boardman.

 Harris Pitnof of West Kingston stood in support of the ordinance, urging the town council members to “do what is not easy but what is necessary.”

 “I am looking at you five folks up there and it appears you all have funny last names,” he said.
 “I’d reasonable presume your grandparents, great grandparents or before them didn’t come from Rhode Island.
 They came from someplace else.
 This is a nation of immigrants.”

 Pitnof went on to say that we do not know what is going to happen but it is important for people of good will to do something.